-Yes, selling a property with a lien attached is possible as long as the buyer is willing to settle the lien at closing or the sale proceeds are enough to cover the lien balance prior to receiving your funds.
-While some buyers may be hesitant about purchasing a property with a lien on it, there are plenty of cash buyers who are willing to proceed without hesitation.
+Yes, you can sell a property with a lien attached, provided the buyer agrees to pay off the lien at closing or the sale proceeds cover the lien balance before you receive your funds.
+While some buyers might be cautious about purchasing a property with a lien, many cash buyers are ready to move forward without hesitation.

 Selling a house on the real estate market can be challenging enough, but the process becomes even more complex when the property is encumbered by a lien.
 Many deals have been delayed or even canceled due to this issue.
 Therefore, it’s essential to resolve all existing liens before proceeding with a home sale.

-Prior to selling a house with a lien, it’s imperative to assess the legitimacy of the lien.
-If confirmed, the next step is to resolve the lien through payoff, transfer, or negotiation with the creditor.
-Upon settlement, obtain a lien termination before proceeding with listing the property.
-In situations where funds are insufficient to settle the lien, it’s possible to pay it off at closing using the proceeds from the sale.
-We will dive deeper into each of these steps in this article.
+Before selling a house with a lien, it’s essential to verify the validity of the lien.
+Once confirmed, the lien must be resolved—whether through payoff, transfer, or negotiation with the creditor.
+After settling the lien, be sure to obtain a lien release before listing the property.
+If funds are limited, the lien can often be paid off at closing using the sale proceeds.
+This article will explore each of these steps in detail.

 We understand the stress that comes with selling a house with a lien.
 To aid in the process, we’ve compiled a comprehensive guide on selling a house with a lien in North Carolina.